Oral Rabies Vaccine (ORV) Program

 Fall 2014 ORV Baiting Program

-As part of this year’s ORV program, the Centers for Disease Control and Prevention (CDC) will be overseeing a field study to evaluate the effectiveness of the ONRAB® oral rabies vaccine, that has so far proven to be more effective in vaccinating wild animals against the virus.
-Approximately 270,000 baits containing the ONRAB® oral rabies vaccine will be distributed in portions of northeast Ohio by fixed wing aircraft, helicopter, and by ground means.
+As part of this year’s ORV program, USDA-Wildlife Services will be overseeing a third round of U.S. field trials to evaluate the effectiveness of the ONRAB® oral rabies vaccine, that has so far proven to be more effective in vaccinating wild animals against the virus.
+Approximately 220,000 baits containing the ONRAB® oral rabies vaccine will be distributed in portions of northeast Ohio by fixed wing aircraft, helicopter, and by ground means.
 The baits contain a rabies vaccine that if consumed by a raccoon, should vaccinate the animal against the rabies virus.
 ONRAB® does not contain rabies virus, but a gene from the rabies virus that causes raccoons and skunks that eat the baits to produce antibodies that protect them against the virus.
 Along with the ONRAB vaccine field trial, thousands of V-RG fish meal polymer baits will be distributed throughout 14 eastern Ohio counties.
 These fish meal baits have effectively been used in Ohio for many years.
-A total of 760,000 baits will be distributed in Ohio.
+A total of 710,000 baits will be distributed in Ohio.